SR-Chowdhury/ML-12-M-80-Bistro-Client-P7/README.md

 * 80-4 Use Test card and display card error
 * 80-5 Server side payment intent api to get client secret from stripe
 * 80-6 Get price for payment intent and understand array reduce funtion
+* 80-7 Use confirm card payment to process payment

 ## react-boilerplate-2